vprokopchuk256/factory_girl_library/README.md

 end
 ```

-That is important to understand that library internally stores object instance without additionall parameter applied and apply custom attributes to the cached object.
+That is important to understand that library internally stores original object instance without additional parameters are applied and only after that applies custom attributes to already cached object version

-After each test object is reverted back in the database ( db transaction is responsible for that ) and reloaded in the momory after that.
-So ```factory_girl_library``` takes care of db and memory objec synchronization.
+After each test object is reverted back in the database ( db transaction is responsible for that ) and reloaded into the memory after that.
+So ```factory_girl_library``` takes care of db and memory object synchronization.

 Also ```after :all``` hook is defined internally.
-It clears all created objects from the database after ALL tests are run.
+It destroys all objects that were created by the tests.

 # Installation